from a handpicked tutor in LIVE 1-to-1 classes

-A 2D (two-dimensional) shape is a flat shape that has only two dimensions – length and width, with no thickness or depth, that is the reason why it is called a two-dimensional shape.
+A 2D shape is a flat shape that has only two dimensions – length and width, with no thickness or depth, that is the reason why it is called a two-dimensional shape.
 For example, a sheet of paper is two-dimensional in shape.
 It consists of a length and a width but does not have any depth or height.
 Some common 2D shapes are squares, rectangles, triangles, circles, and hexagons.
 In comparison to these, a 3D (three-dimensional) shape has three dimensions – length, width, and height.
 For example, a dice is three-dimensional because it consists of a length, a width, and a height.
 Some common 3D shapes are cuboids, cones, pyramids, and cylinders.
 Let us learn more about 2D geometric shapes, the difference between 2D and 3D shapes, along with some 2D shapes examples on this page.

 |2.||Difference Between 2D and 3D Shapes|

 |4.||Area and Perimeter of 2D Shapes|